Relectrik/Projects/Personal Projects/Automated-Gym-Routine/README.md

     * $Ca$

-This example knowledge base indicates to us that the chest, triceps, and side deltoids are NOT sore, whereas the quadriceps, hamstrings, and calves ARE sore, such that when we query it with an example routine (e.g. $Ch \land T \land SD$), we would assume to the contrary, convert to CNF, then ask our knowledge base whether this results in a contradiction.
+In this example, the knowledge base indicates to us that the chest, triceps, and side deltoids ARE sore (not able to be worked out), whereas the quadriceps, hamstrings, and calves ARE NOT sore (able to be worked out), such that when we query it with an example routine (e.g. $Ch \land T \land SD$), we would assume to the contrary, convert to CNF, then ask our knowledge base whether this results in a contradiction.

 **How do I implement progression based on soreness level?**